sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-asynchronous/hcpps-sapui5-ps-forecast-asynchronous.md

 Click on the ![Save Button](0-save.png) button (or press CTRL+S)

-Open the `hcppredictiveservicesdemo\webapp\view\forecast\asynchronous.view.xml` file and add the following code at the end of the view after the last `Toolbar` element:
+Open the `webapp\view\forecast\asynchronous.view.xml` file and add the following code at the end of the view after the last `Toolbar` element:

 ```xml
 <Panel expandable="false" visible="{= typeof ${job_fragment>/job} !== 'undefined'}">